 "The virus variants do not communicate directly with one another, but in this system of viruses and antibodies, they interact through the antibodies," explained Bunimovich.
 "When one antibody-producing cell responds to one variant, and then to another, that is a form of interaction that affects both variants.
 An indirect interaction occurs when the virus variants interact with the same antibody in the network."

 Unlike HIV - to which it is often compared - Hepatitis C virus doesn't suppress the body's immune system.
-Many scientists believe that the viral infection evolves like an "," with the virus mutating to stay one step ahead of the body's immune system.
+Many scientists believe that the viral infection evolves like an "arms race," with the virus mutating to stay one step ahead of the body's immune system.
 Using next-generation gene sequencing data, the research team - which included regular fellow Pavel Skums and microbiologist Yury Khudyakov from the CDC's Division of Viral Hepatitis - analyzed viral populations in detail.
 The scientists studied the genetic compositions of the populations, and even saw evolution in blood samples taken from the same persons over time.

 The populations of variants rose and fell, some remaining in small numbers and others reappearing after they had been seemingly wiped out by the immune system.
 At late stages of the persistent infection development, the evolution of new variations almost stopped, though the immune system remained strong.
 The "arms race" theory fails to explain these observations, Bunimovich said.